fiderosado/NodeTropipaySDK/README.md

   );

   const nextConfig = {
-    // use the serverRuntimeConfig function to start the process
+    // use the serverRuntimeConfig function to start the process on bakend
     serverRuntimeConfig: {
-      TropipayInstance: Tropipay.getInstance(
-        credentials.toObject()
-      ).getAuthorization(),
+      getTropipayInstance: Tropipay.setConfig(tppConfig).Authorize(),
     },
-    //
+    /****/
   }
 ```
 # When Start